alex-kn/frozen-sea/README_DEPLOYMENT.md

 ```
 LoopBackResourceProvider.setUrlBase('http://localhost:3000/api')
 ```
 to the the new API URL.

 5. Edit *common/models/Subuser.js* :
-    5.1.Change the options object in the
+5.1.
+Change the options object in the

 ```
 Subuser.afterRemote('create', function (context, Subuser, next))